 Safety Profiles: Understanding the Real Risks

-A comprehensive 2024 JAMA systematic review found that both BHRT and conventional HRT carry similar risks when used appropriately.
+Systematic reviews of the literature have found that both BHRT and conventional HRT carry similar risks when used appropriately.
 The key risk factors include:

 - Cancer risks: Both therapies require careful evaluation of personal and family history, with ongoing monitoring protocols.
-There is a potential increased risk of breast cancer, particularly with combined HRT, so regular screening is important.
+There is a potential increased risk of breast cancer, particularly with combined estrogen-plus-progestin HRT, so regular screening is important.

 Efficacy for Symptom Relief